Between tradition and heritage

 Assault on nature

-Laos is a small country that lends itself wonderfully to hiking and trekking, especially in the northern provinces (around Houay and Luang Namtha, for example) and in the south, on the Boloven plateau.
-There are about 20 National Biodiversity Conservation Areas (NBCA in English, ZNCB in French) in the country.
-Without being national parks strictly speaking, these spots promote ecotourism and make visitors contribute to the preservation of the cultural heritage of minorities in particular.
+Laos is a small country that lends itself perfectly to hiking and trekking, particularly in the northern provinces (around Houay and Luang Namtha, for example) and in the south, on the Boloven plateau.
+The country boasts some twenty National Biodiversity Conservation Areas (ZNCB in French, NBCA in English).
+Although not strictly speaking national parks, these spots promote ecotourism and encourage visitors to help preserve the cultural heritage of minorities in particular.
 A very trendy way to travel in recent years.
-And many agencies organize treks and hikes, from a few hours to several days, in these preserved and authentic spaces
+And many agencies organize treks and hikes, from a few hours to several days, in these preserved and authentic areas.

-Finally, you can also enjoy the immense sugar loaf mountains, especially in Vang Vieng, to practice mountain biking, climbing, abseiling or zip line.
-Everywhere in the country, there are agencies offering outdoor excursions of one or more days.
+Finally, you can also take advantage of the immense sugar loaf mountains, particularly in Vang Vieng, for mountain biking, climbing, abseiling or zip-lining.
+Agencies offering one-day or multi-day outdoor excursions can be found all over the country.

 On the water too, there is plenty to do